franceschettif/Yoti-SDK-Back-end-test/README.md

 ### Overview
 This service navigates an imaginary robotic hoover through an equally imaginary room.

-As input it will take:
+As input, it will take:
 * Room dimensions
 * Locations of the dirt patches
 * Hoover location